AIBiology/aibiology.github.io/jupyter_intro.md

 ### Jupyter Notebooks via ood.rc.ufl.edu

-A second, somewhat more flexible, option for running Jupyter Note books on HiPerGator is using the Open On Demand service at: [ood.rc.ufl.edu](https://ood.rc.ufl.edu/).
+A second, somewhat more flexible, option for running Jupyter Notebooks on HiPerGator is using the Open On Demand service at: [ood.rc.ufl.edu](https://ood.rc.ufl.edu/).

 {% include important.html content="You must be on the UF network to access ood.rc.ufl.edu!
 If you are not on campus, you can use the <a href='https://vpn.ufl.edu'>UF VPN.</a>" %}